james-b-yu/font-tool/README.md

 Compilation is through the use of a compile script.
 It is run in a _bash_ shell and calls the Microsoft Visual C++ Compiler.
 Inspect the `compile` script and adapt it to explore how to compile it on your machine.

 The German translation is in broken German.
-It can be compiled by defining `LANG=1` to the preprocessor.
+It can be compiled by defining `LANG=1` to the pre-processor.
 Please see `locale.cpp` to help fix all the errors in translation.